OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Today, the City of Lights is crisscrossed by wide boulevards of terraced cafés, but this was not always the case.
 There’s one man to thank for its iconic design: Baron Haussmann.
 Under the orders of Emperor Napoléon III, Haussmann’s renovation gave Paris the face-lift it still proudly flaunts to this day.
+Who would have thought that Haussmann’s design plans for Paris would be received with such fierce opposition, leading to his eventual dismissal by Napoleon III in 1870?
+After all, it’s thanks to Haussmann’s ingenuity that Paris has been crowned the most elegant city in the world.

 His ambitious plans were a huge-scale undertaking and began with the demolition of 19,730 historic buildings to make way for the construction of 34,000 brand new ones.
 Entire medieval neighbourhoods were demolished after being deemed overcrowded and unhealthy, given the poor sanitation that often led to the spreading of disease.
 Obviously, the city couldn’t just be blitzed overnight, and so these monumental changes were executed in three phases.